 In full disclosure, we didn’t intend to eat so much carnitas in such a small time frame, but here’s what happened:

-I found a 7 pound bone-in pork shoulder roast on sale.
-It was way too much for my own family, but perfect for my night to cook on family vacation.
+- I found a 7-pound bone-in pork shoulder roast on sale.
+It was way too much for my own family, but perfect for my night to cook on our family vacation.
 I bought it and put it in our deep freeze and completely forgot about it until we pulled up to the vacation house (10 hours away from home) 2 weeks later.

 When I told my husband we were having carnitas for dinner for the third night in a row, he asked if he should pick up some limes.